btcpayserver/btcpayserver-doc/docs/DynamicDNS.md

 * You are running BTCPay Server with a hosting provider that does not provide a default domain for your server
 * You don't want to buy your own domain name (e.g. `mybusiness.com`)
 * You need to access your BTCPay Server over internet via HTTPS.
-(Your BTCPayServer is accessed by other internet users)
+(Your BTCPay Server is accessed by other internet users)

-Then you want to use BTCPayServer Dynamic DNS service.
+Then you want to use BTCPay Server Dynamic DNS service.

 You **don't need** Dynamic DNS Service if: